vikchupak/Kubernetes/components/configmapAndSecret/index.md

 password
 ```

+- Each key-value pair in the Secret becomes a file.
+- The file name corresponds to the key, and the file content corresponds to the value.

 In both cases, the volume is a way to deliver the ConfigMap or Secret data into the pod's filesystem.